syncfusion/blazor-docs/src/pdfviewer/pdfviewer/toolbar-customization.md

----
-title: "Customize the toolbar of Blazor PDF Viewer"
-component: "PDF Viewer"
-description: "Customize the PDF Viewer toolbar by showing or hiding the top toolbar and navigation toolbar.
-Also, customize it to display the desired toolbar item only."
----

 # Toolbar customization of Blazor PDF Viewer

 The PDF Viewer comes with a powerful built-in toolbar with the following important options:,